 The usual suspects

-ANZ/OnePath topped our list for the seventh time running, with the most Fat Cat Funds.
+In 2019, ANZ/OnePath topped our list for the seventh year in a row.
 They controlled 27% of the worst 40 funds, up from 25% last year.
-For seven years we have pressured ANZ to respond by reducing the fees in these funds or move clients to better performing options.
+For seven years we pressured ANZ to respond by reducing the fees in these funds or move clients to better performing options.

-ANZ share the honours this year with AMP who also had 11 Fat Cat Funds.
+In 2019 ANZ shared the honours with AMP who also had 11 Fat Cat Funds.